DignitySAMP/vilt-images/README.md

 ## todo
   - add forgot your password page
   - make components for select, checkboxes
+    - make search partials use the custom inputtext component
+    - add Inertia <head> seo, meta and titles in each page (app_name | page_title)
+    - add favicon (take applogo icon, change to indigo-500, convert to favicon)
   - add toasts using toastify
   - move auth login/register/profile into it's own Auth/ folder with proper folder and pages